Uncovering Competency Gaps in Large Language Models and Their Benchmarks: Demonstrations of the Method

 \paragraph{Individual Benchmarks Miss Relevant Concepts.}

-Individual benchmarks show a similar skew in their representation (Appendix Figure~\ref{fig:bench_lvl_coverage}), and every benchmark except Vectara misses at least 30\% of all concepts (Appendix Figure~\ref{fig:missing_concept_ratio}).
+Individual benchmarks do show a similar skew in their representation (Appendix Figure~\ref{fig:bench_lvl_coverage}), and every benchmark except Vectara misses at least 30\% of all concepts (Appendix Figure~\ref{fig:missing_concept_ratio}).
 However, benchmarks are usually designed to evaluate a specific subset of capabilities, and so of course it may not be desirable for individual benchmarks to have complete coverage of all concepts.

 More importantly, we would like benchmarks to have coverage of \emph{relevant} concepts.
 To identify such missing relevant concepts, we first used the CG method to identify all missing concepts for a given benchmark.
-Then, we used an LLM (Gemini 2.5 Flash, in this case) to find those concepts that one might expect to be in scope for the benchmark (see Appendix~\ref{appsub:prompt_missing_concepts_bench_specific} for the prompt).
+Then, we used an LLM (Gemini 2.5 Flash, in this case) to identify missing concepts that one might expect to be in scope for the benchmark (see Appendix~\ref{appsub:prompt_missing_concepts_bench_specific} for the prompt).
 We also used the open-sourced web app to explore and verify these examples.
-This process exemplifies our recommendation to use the CG method for unsupervised discovery of coverage gaps.
+This process exemplifies how one might use the CG method for unsupervised discovery of benchmark gaps.

 Table~\ref{tab:missing_concepts} presents illustrative examples of concepts that are missed by benchmarks.
-These are concepts that seem central to the desired goals of the benchmarks, e.g. ``\texttt{The need for thorough and objective assessment of evidence}'' was missing from \emph{AGIEval}, and ``\texttt{Instructions about how someone should behave or what qualities to embody}'' was missing from \emph{SocialIQA}.
+These are concepts that seem central to the desired goals of the benchmarks, e.g. \emph{AGI Eval} was missing ``\texttt{The need for thorough and objective assessment of evidence}'', and \emph{Social IQA} was missing ``\texttt{Instructions about how someone should behave or what qualities to embody}''.